dwave-examples/3d-bin-packing/README.md

 There may be additional requirements like stability of the packing, flatness of the top or bottom layers, fragility and weight distribution which are not modeled in this example.

-This example demonstrates a means of formulating and optimizing three-dimensional multi bin packing problem using a [constrained quadratic model]( https://docs.ocean.dwavesys.com/en/stable/concepts/cqm.html#cqm-sdk) (CQM) that can be solved using a Leap hybrid CQM solver.
+This example demonstrates a formulation and optimization of a three-dimensional multi bin packing problem using a [constrained quadratic model]( https://docs.ocean.dwavesys.com/en/stable/concepts/cqm.html#cqm-sdk) (CQM) that can be solved using a Leap hybrid CQM solver.